mickem/nscp-docs/docs/settings.md

 Another really useful feature of the settings in NSClient++ is the ability to include various other settings.
 This is very flexible and you can include ini file from the registry and vice versa.

-The way to include a file (if you are using in ifles) is to add a key under the /include section.
+The way to include a file (if you are using ini-files) is to add a key under the /include section.

 including file: